-Mesothelioma is a serious form of cancer that affects the lungs.
-If you or a loved one is affected by the disease, Social Security disability (SSD) benefits may be able to provide financial support.
+Mesothelioma is a serious form of cancer that only affects the lungs.
+If either you or a loved one has this disease, Social Security disability (SSD) benefits may be able to provide financial support.
 In fact, the Social Security Administration (SSA) recognizes certain forms of mesothelioma as so severe that they are listed as Compassionate Allowances Conditions (CAL).
 Conditions on this list always meet the SSA’s definition of disability.
-In most cases, eligible applicants will experience faster approval times for disability.
+Plus, in most cases, eligible applicants will experience faster approval times for disability.

 CAL Eligibility Requirements for Mesothelioma

-The types of mesothelioma that the SSA recognizes on the Compassionate Allowances list are peritoneal mesothelioma and pleural mesothelioma.
-Both of these forms of cancer are very rare and severe.
-There is little doubt in the SSA’s policies that if an applicant suffers from one of these conditions they should be granted disability benefits.
+The types of mesothelioma the SSA recognizes on the CAL list include both peritoneal mesothelioma and pleural mesothelioma.
+Both are very rare and severe lung cancers.
+The SSA’s policies almost guarantee that any applicant with one of these conditions will get disability benefits.

 When applying it’s important that you make the SSA aware of your condition.
 You can do this by stating on your application that your condition is listed as a compassionate allowance.
-If you forget to mark your status, the evaluator examining your claim will likely recognize your condition as being part of the list.
+If you forget to mark your status, the evaluator examining your claim will likely recognize your condition as a CAL qualifying illness.

 Other Ways to Qualify For SSD Benefits

-Don’t worry if you don’t meet the mesothelioma requirements that are listed under compassionate allowance.
+Don’t worry if you don’t meet the mesothelioma CAL list requirements.
 Meeting the SSA’s criteria outlined for disability could help you potentially receive benefits.
 According to the SSA, this includes:

 - Being unable to hold gainful employment for at least a year due to a medical condition